- About Garry

 Benfotiamine protects the kidneys against oxidation stress and loss of filtering capability, thus helping to prevent diabetic kidney disease, it also helps prevent or delay the development of diabetic retinopathy, a cause of vision loss.

-Bilberry extract is not recognised as a treatment for diabetes but people with diabetes may notice that it helps in lowering blood glucose levels.
+Bilberry extract is not recognized as a treatment for diabetes but people with diabetes may notice that it helps in lowering blood glucose levels.
 If you are on blood glucose lowering medication that can bring on hypoglycemia, you may need to monitor your blood glucose levels and take precautions to ensure blood sugar levels don’t go too low.

 Bilberry is used for improving eyesight, including night vision.
 In fact, during World War II, British pilots in the Royal Air Force ate bilberry jam to improve their night vision, bilberry is also used for treating eye conditions such as cataracts and disorders of the retina.
 There is some evidence that bilberry may help retinal disorders.